effettot/easy-auto-delete/README.md

 - Extract files from the downloaded folder
 - The needed files are: 1del.py and 2del.py
 - After you start the script it will wait for you to press Ctrl+Alt+Z and after that it will cancel the selected files/folder
+- Note that the keyboard module is not a built-in module, so you may need to install it first by running "pip install keyboard".

 # Contribute